cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 .. note::
     This command is always available to everyone.
 A proper configuration of the emoji submitter roles will avoid an improper use of this command.

-    Users won't need "Manage Emojis" permissions to run this command, but |bot_name| will still check for its own "Manage Emojis" permissions to be sure it can (eventually) upload the emoji upon a successful verification, if any.
+    Users won't need "Manage Emojis and Stickers" permissions to run this command, but |bot_name| will still check for its own "Manage Emojis and Stickers" permissions to be sure it can upload the emoji upon a successful verification, if any.

     By default, no role is set as emoji submitter role (before a proper configuration) and this command will not have any effect.